 Ezoic

-Ezoic is one of the famous revenue optimization platforms for small publishers.
-It is a Google-certified partner and has partnerships with many other header bidding platforms.
+Ezoic is a well-known revenue optimization platform for small publishers.
+It is a Google-certified partner and has partnerships with multiple other header-bidding platforms.
 You can use Ezoic as a Raptive alternative, but it doesn’t work that well.

 Ezoic is a beginner-friendly ad network that accepts publishers without page view limits.
-But, it isn’t the first choice of severe publishers who care about the UX.
+But it isn’t the first choice for serious publishers who care about UX.

-And I wouldn’t recommend Ezoic for high-quality content-focused sites, as Ezoic ads often severely disrupt website layouts.
-Even on one page, Ezoic displays plenty of ad slots, which results in decent CPMs.
+I wouldn’t recommend Ezoic for high-quality, content-focused sites, as its ads often disrupt website layouts.
+Even on a single page, Ezoic displays numerous ad slots, resulting in decent CPMs.

 Publisher Requirements & Payments: